fay19/Design-Data-Intensive-Applicaition/Chapter1.md

         -- hit rate on a cache
         -- etc

-#### twitter's fan-out problem: each user follows many people, each user is followed by many people
+#### Twitter's fan-out problem: each user follows many people, each user is followed by many people

 ### Maintainability